chhu/hcs/README.md

 # The H-coordinate system
-This include / template library is an extended, multi-dimensional recursive coordinate system, similar to the Z order space-filling curve or Morton-codes.
-It is more than a Z curve as it captures the recursive nature best visualized from the H fractal.
-Each recursive refinement is called level.
-The coordinate storage type canbe changed here and is intentionally not a template parameter.
-Also the part that stores the level can be configured (HCS_LEVEL_BIT) but you should know what you are doing.
+This C++11 include / template library provides a slim, multi-dimensional recursive coordinate- and storage-system, similar to the Z order space-filling curve or Morton-codes.
+It is more than a Z curve as it inherits a recursive nature, best visualized from the H fractal.
+Each recursive refinement is called a _level_ and leads to smaller "H"s.
+Their path along this hierarchy is encoded as sub-coordinates.
+Although the resulting coordinates are identical to [Morton codes](https://en.wikipedia.org/wiki/Z-order_curve), the H tree best illustrates the recursive nature of arbitrary-level Morton codes, therefore calling it the H-coordinate-system (https://en.wikipedia.org/wiki/H_tree):

-The default coordinate type is unsigned 64bit, allowing a 3D recursion depth of 19 iterations (levels), resulting in a closest distance of 1/2^19 for a scale of one (1x1x1 box).
-The most significant bits determine the (iteration-) level, _the_ most significant bit marks a boundary coord.
-The lower bits describe sub-coordinates, every D (dimensions) bits.
-The sub-coordinate of the highest level is always at the least significant bits.

-Because the H fractal best illustrates this, its called the H-coordinate-system (https://en.wikipedia.org/wiki/H_tree):

          6|        |7